dramthen/loowiki/content/Legends of Old Wiki/World/Books/The Tangled Vale (Zone 4)/Book (Golems).md

 never burn without purpose.
 But after the Fracture, they burned anyway.
-Not in anger, nor in joy, but in hunter.
+Not in anger, nor in joy, but in hunger.
 Their covenant broken, they now wander the black places beneath the world, seeking to be bound once more.